Danaka, Advancing your Knowledge and Improving your Business with MicroMasters

-UPDATED – One year ago we launched the first MicroMasters® programs on edX.
+UPDATED – In 2016, we launched the first MicroMasters® programs on edX.
 Available in the most in-demand subject areas, such as artificial intelligence, data science, project management, and marketing analytics, MicroMasters programs are a modular credential from top universities designed to advance your career.
-EdX currently offers 39 programs from 24 leading colleges and universities.

 Today, we are happy to share an exciting update from Danaka, a supply chain consultant in Canada who recently completed her MicroMasters credential in Supply Chain Management from MITx.
 Danaka was accepted into the on-campus Supply Chain Management graduate program and will be attending MIT starting in January to complete her master’s degree.
 Her MicroMasters credential is credit eligible, and counts for half of her degree requirements.

 Congratulations to Danaka, and best of luck at MIT!

 Danaka’s original learner story follows this update, below.

 Last week, we shared the exciting news that we launched 19 MicroMasters programs in fields from artificial intelligence to project management – all free to try on edX.
 To celebrate how MicroMasters programs help advance careers, we also shared edX learner, Jes’ story about his MicroMasters experience, implementing a team-wide initiative to take MicroMasters courses at his Fortune 500 company.